BrIDGs Frequently Asked Questions

 Are in vivo efficacy data required before collaborating with the program?

 Data from the most relevant in vivo models available should be obtained before submitting a proposal.
 Efficacy should be demonstrated via the intended clinical route of administration and preferably be published in a peer-reviewed journal or independently replicated.
-If efficacy studies have been conducted by a route which differs from that proposed for initial clinical trials, then data on these different routes must be available to compare exposure levels in target organs.
+If efficacy studies have been conducted by a route that differs from that proposed for initial clinical trials, then data on these different routes must be available to compare exposure levels in target organs.

 Am I required to reveal the chemical structure of the proposed compound in the proposal?